nf-core/eager/docs/usage.md

 #### `--maltextract_toppercent`

-Specify percent of top alignments for each read to be considered for each node.
+Specify frequency of top alignments for each read to be considered for each node.
+Default is 0.01, i.e. 1% of all reads (where 1 would correspond to 100%).

+> :warning: this parameter follows the same concept as `--malt_top_percent` but
+> uses a different notation i.e. integer (MALT) version float (MALTExtract)

 Default: `0.01`.

 Only when `--metagenomic_tool malt` is also supplied.